Oak-leaved papaya

 The female trees produce small, 3–5 cm long fruits that resemble miniature versions of true papayas.
 The fruits are edible but slightly bitter.

-There are both a female and a male plant in the Greenhouses.
-You can see a large male plant in the northwestern corner of the Mountain Forest House.
-It was planted out in 2010 and was only a few centimeters in diameter at the time.
-Since it is a male plant, it does not produce any fruit.
+There is both a female and a male plant in the Greenhouses.
+They stand on opposite sides of the path in the Mountain Forest House.
+The tree with the thickest trunk is the male plant.
+It was planted in 2010 and was only a few centimeters in diameter at the time.

 Facts: